|Position:||Group Responsible for Research Projects|

 I have participated in diverse competitive research projects, and different projects of technology transfer and research contracts with private institutions.
 The contributions of my research have been published in international peer-reviewed indexed journals of top impact factor and I am the co-author of 5 patents, currently under exploitation.
 I have been co-organizer of different international events and I have given invited talks for the Univ. of Wales, Trinity College Dublin and Porto Univ.

-I am the PI of different projects related to Medical Imaging and I am also interested in novel paradigms for the transfer of Computer Vision-based technologies in the area of Culture.
-My current research here is associated to the use of eye-tracking technologies and their potential uses with physical objects, for which I was gratend with the Google Research Award in 2014.
+I am the PI of different projects in the area of Computer Vision, and through my work as Associate Director of the CVC I have participated in the design of technology transfer mechanisms for the creation of a number of spin-offs from technology assets of the CVC.
+I am particularly interested in paradigms of Open Innovation and Open Science, and I have implemented a model of Living Labs (librarylivinglab.com) for the fast prototyping of novel products and services.
+In this context, I am particularly interested in novel paradigms for the transfer of Computer Vision-based technologies in the area of Culture for the (re-) valorisation digital collections.
+My current research here investigates the use of eye-tracking technologies and their potential uses to link physical and digital objects, for which I was gratend with the Google Research Award in 2014.

 Keywords: Medical Imaging, Machine Learning, Image Processing, Endoscopy, Eye Tracker, Technology Transfer, Living Lab, Mobile Learning.